MaxGrtz/ann_w_tf/README.md

 ### 2.1 Goal of the Project
 The goal of the project, in general, was to develop a deeper understanding of recurrent neural networks (RNNs) by applying them to the classical problem of stock price prediction.
 Stock prices are the prototypical example of sequential/time-series data and RNNs, specifically RNNs with Long Short-Term Memory (LSTM) cells, are the state of the art in Deep Learning  when it comes to learning and predicting sequencial patterns.
-We used the Tensorflow framework to build a RNN with LSTM cells and applied it to stock prices and other company's related data to predict future price development.
+We used the Tensorflow framework to build a RNN with LSTM cells and applied it to stock prices and other company related data to predict future price development.
 In the following paragraphs we go into the details of the different aspects of the project.

 ### 2.2 General Project Structure